FR

 Checkpoint Charlie

-Café Adler at Checkpoint Charlie was known as a popular meeting place for spies and intelligence agents during the Cold War.
+Cafe Adler at Checkpoint at Charlie Charlie was known as a popular meeting place for spies and intelligence agents during the Cold War.
 Its location close to one of the best-known border crossings between Eastern and West Berlin made it an ideal place for discreet meetings and exchange of information while being able to monitor who who crossed the border.
 "The eagle has now unfortunately left the border crossing" in favor of just another Starbucks.
 But when you think about which circus Checkpoint Charlie has now been transformed into, then they match each other very well, I think.
+The French journalist Pascale Hugues describes it very well in this fine article.

 Checkpoint Charlie